jccr/jccr/README.md

 My focus for the majority of these years has been in the JavaScript 🟨  TypeScript 🟦 ecosystem.
 I'm a huge fan of the [Open Web Platform 🕸](https://www.w3.org/wiki/Open_Web_Platform) and [component driven development](https://www.componentdriven.org/) with React ⚛️.

-In the past two years I have immersed myself in the cloud computing space. 🌩️ I've been in the backend using Go 🐿 Kubernetes ☸️ Kafka 🪳 PostgreSQL 🐘 Azure 💠  AWS 🔶
+In the past two years I have immersed myself in the cloud computing space 🌩️
+I've been in the backend using Go 🐿 Kubernetes ☸️ Kafka 🪳 PostgreSQL 🐘 Azure 💠  AWS 🔶

 My professional experience builds on years of personal projects where I made .NET (+WPF), Java (+FX), Android/iOS applications — unleashing my creativity in UI/UX.
 I apply my past love for Flash animation to achieve neat visual effects 💥 of which I confidently bring to HTML & CSS.